ncsa/ameriflux-pipeline/NOTES.md

 ### 15
 - For Soil water content variables in Ameriflux-friendly L2, range checks should be multiplied by 100 as these are in percentages.
 ### 16
 - TIMESTAMP_START and TIMESTAMP_END column is created from time column from netCDF PyFluxPro output and inserted at indexes 0 and 1 respectively.
+- The TIMESTAMP_START column corresponds with TIMESTAMP column from PyFluxPro L2 output file.
 ### 17
 - Pipeline is split into two phases, one to be run before PyFluxPro(pre_pyfluxpro) and one after PyFluxPro(post_pyfluxpro).
 - The first phase generates L1 and L2 control files that meet Ameriflux standards.